BRC-104 Protocol

 Any wrapped token holder can perform the unwrap operation in the Wrapping Pool, to unwrap the wrapped token to the original staked assets, and the corresponding wrapped token will be burned.
 User completes unwrapping by op: burn2 and cop: uwp inscription.

 1. User inscribes the wrapped token into the op: burn2 and cop: uwp inscription.
+The wrapped token amount cannot be less than attribute: ma (Min Amount).
 The original assets amount that the user will receive = the wrapped token amount in the inscription - Unwrapping Fee, which needs to be greater than 0, otherwise the inscription will fail.
-The Unwrapping Fee is the attribute "uf" of the Wrapping Pool.
+The Unwrapping Fee is the attribute "uwpf" of the Wrapping Pool.

 2. The user transfers the inscription to the deployer of the Wrapping Pool to unwrap.
 The deployer does not actually hold the user's assets and cannot transfer the assets.
 It is only used to complete the conversion from UTXO to state.